CountyEthics

 Recommendations 3

-• Wait for at least 48 hours of continuous dry weather with humidity below 75% before visiting — check the forecast carefully before committing to the 3.5km walk-in.
+• Wait for at least 48–72 hours of continuous dry weather with humidity below 75% before considering a visit — this is unlikely before June 16 at the earliest.

 5 days ago